product-os/landr/README.md

 * Simple to use - Git clone, build, go!
 * Control - You have control over the template files to easily customise
-* Doxx - Comes packaged with a documentation engine

 ## Why gh-pages-generator